-If you struggle with these things like I did, the belief that faith means digging yourself into the ground in “submission” to God, I HIGHLY recommend this book, Emotionally Healthy Spirituality by Peter Scazerro (affiliate link- any purchases made will result in me earning a small commission.
-Thank you!)
+If you struggle with these things like I did, the belief that faith means digging yourself into the ground in “submission” to God, I HIGHLY recommend this book, Emotionally Healthy Spirituality by Peter Scazerro (affiliate link- any purchases made will result in me earning a small commission.)

 I love this book so much, ESPECIALLY the audible version!
 Drive time University is my most productive time for devouring books.

 Have I mentioned I have seven kids….

 There is an ugly pervasive lie that has some serious roots in our culture that minimizes healthy emotional balance and pushes unfettered work of any kind.
 Our Father is the God of the narrow Way, which both embraces emotional limits and needs, while encouraging movement and action when necessary.